John P. Lavelle

 "Rusty" Robert R. Rittenhouse

-Rittenhouse resides in Athens with his wife Emily and their children.
-Outside of the legal field, he teaches martial arts and performs as a magician.
+Rittenhouse resides in Athens with his wife Emily and their children Helen and Finn.
+Outside of the legal field, he is the founder of the Tae Kwon Do program at the Athens Community Center and performs as a magician.